 If you go with a random orbit sander or other type of sander, make sure it has built-in dust control.
 Cordless sanders are also available, and they don’t come with an extension cord.

-What to Consider When Purchasing a Palm Sander?
+What To Consider When Buying A Palm Sander

-There’s a couple of factors you’d need to take into consideration when purchasing your palm sander.
+There are a couple of factors you need to take into consideration when purchasing your palm sander.

-As sanding can take a considerable amount of time, the last thing you want is to be holding an uncomfortable palm sander.
+Sanding projects require time, so the last thing you want is to be holding an uncomfortable palm sander.
 Some features that you’d want to look for in your palm sander for added comfort include a padded grip, an ergonomically-shaped handle and a design that reduces vibration.